yuhgto/shaped-demos/README.md

 # shaped-demos
-A set of demo applications for the Shaped Relevance Engine
+A set of demo applications using Shaped as a datastore.

 <p>
-  These sample apps demonstrate what you can build with the Shaped Relevance Engine and showcase different use cases and features.
-As reference apps, they are not intended for production, but are a great way to learn how to implement search, recommendations, and personalization with Shaped.
+  These sample apps demonstrate what you can build with Shaped, and showcase different use cases and features.
+As reference apps, they are not intended for production, but are a great way to learn how to implement engines and queries.
 </p>

+Built with ❤️‍🔥 by Shaped.

 <table>
 <tr>